 Acknowledgements

 In-kind support has been given from local firms including, but not limited to; Storey Contracting, R H Irving, Avon construction, Arco, Commendium, and Wickes.
-Many thanks also go to; Lancaster Royal Grammar School, Liverpool Photogrammetry Team, Rev. Dr M. Hennig, the Dr’s Mather, and HW Partnership.
-Much of the photography we use here is by; Anna Giecco, Stuart Walker, Peter Salvin, J Openshaw.
+Many thanks also go to; Lancaster Royal Grammar School, Liverpool Photogrammetry Team, Rev. Dr M. Henig, the Dr’s Mather, and HW Partnership.
+Much of the photography we use here is by; Anna Giecco, Stuart Walker, Peter Savin, J Openshaw.

 The continuing archaeological research and community excavation and exhibitions have been delivered by a partnership of Carlisle Cricket Club, Cumberland Council, Tullie, and Wardell Armstrong LLP.